Software Developer - Pathogen Informatics

 Please include a covering letter and CV with your application.

-Closing date: 13th June 2017.
-Please be aware that we will be reviewing applications on an ongoing basis, so the position may be filled prior to this date.
+This is a fixed-term 2 year position and closing date for applications is 6th July 2017.
+Please be aware we will be reviewing application on an ongoing basis so the position may be filled prior to this date.